 Refugee and Girls' Education: A global problem…

 Despite this diverse and welcoming community, many schools in the area have struggled with the challenge of supporting newcomer refugee students.

 - Montero, Newmaster, & Ledger, 2014

-Every refugee girl brings unique experiences and a deep desire to learn to our school.
+Every girl brings unique experiences and a deep desire to learn to our school.
 They arrive in the United States eager for education, understanding that it is a key component of building the new life that they and their families seek.
 They dream of pursuing education and careers that will enable them to give back to their families and communities.
-In the caring environment that GVP provides, each student finds space to grow into an empowered and confident young woman, equipped with the educational foundation she needs to achieve her dreams.
+In the environment that GVP provides, each student finds space to grow into an empowered and confident young woman, equipped with the educational foundation she needs to achieve her dreams.